vonguyenleduy/parametric_selective_inference_changepoint/README.md

-# Computing Valid p-value for Optimal Changepoint by Selective Inference using Dynamic Programming
+# Computing Valid p-value for Optimal Changepoint by Selective Inference using Dynamic Programming (NeurIPS 2020)

 This package implements a method to compute valid p-value for optimal changepoint by selective inference using dynamic programming.
 Based on the selective inference (SI) framework, we propose an exact (non-asymptotic) approach to compute valid p-values for testing the significance of the changepoints.
 Although it is well-known that SI has low statistical power because of over-conditioning, we address this disadvantage by introducing parametric programming techniques.
 We propose an efficient method to conduct SI with the minimum amount of conditioning, leading to high statistical power.